CRIMINAL LITIGATION PROCESS

 ARREST & INVESTIGATION

-The criminal justice system in Malaysia recognises two types of offence which the police may arrest with or without warrant.
-In a case where arrest has been made without warrant and categorised as seizable offence, the police may proceed with investigation of criminal offence without prior Order to Investigate (OTI) from the Public Prosecutor.
-The Police have 24 hours to complete the investigation which thereafter the Investigation Paper (IP) should be referred to the Public Prosecutor for further direction.
-If the investigation cannot be completed within 24 hours, the Police may apply to the Court for the suspected person be remanded under section 117 of the Criminal Procedure Code.
+In Malaysia, the criminal justice system categorizes offences into two types: those for which the police may arrest with or without a warrant.
+In cases of arrests made without a warrant for a seizable offence, the police can proceed with investigating the criminal offence without first obtaining an Order to Investigate (OTI) from the Public Prosecutor.
+The police are required to complete the investigation within 24 hours, after which the Investigation Paper (IP) must be referred to the Public Prosecutor for further instructions.
+If the investigation cannot be completed within this timeframe, the police may apply to the court under Section 117 of the Criminal Procedure Code to remand the suspect.

-During the arrest, the suspected person may request and inform the police that he has the right to be represented by a lawyer before the start of questioning or recording any statement from the suspected person.
-Any questioning or recording of any statement by the police shall be deferred until the consultation with the lawyer has been made.
+During the arrest, the suspect has the right to inform the police that they wish to be represented by a lawyer before any questioning or statement recording begins.
+The police are required to delay questioning or recording of any statement until the suspect has consulted with their lawyer.

 STAGE 2